 Different types of investment Are fund charges eating into your returns?

-If you’re an investor with investment funds like unit trusts and open-ended investment companies (OEIC), your primary concern will probably be about how the current stock market volatility is affecting your investment and the returns you’re receiving.
+If you’re an investor with investment funds like unit trusts and open-ended investment companies (OEIC), your primary concern will probably be the performance of your investments.

-However, share prices aren’t all you should be worrying about - the charges you have to pay with investment funds can have an equally devastating effect on your returns.
+However, share prices aren’t all you should be worrying about - the charges you have to pay with investment funds can have a significant impact on your returns.

 Fund managers have been gradually increasing the amounts they charge for running actively managed funds over the past decade, and this can really eat away at your investment.